Deborah Waxman: Scholarship

-Reconstructionist Movement Leadership
+Reconstructionist movement leadership

-Administrator and Strategic Planner
+Administrator and strategic planner

 Waxman has held a leadership role in the Reconstructionist movement since 2003, when she became the Vice President for Governance of the Reconstructionist Rabbinical College (RRC).

 From 2006 to 2008 RRC undertook a strategic planning process to serve as a 5-year guide for the organization.
 Waxman was central in the strategic plan's development.
 The "Key Issues" addressed by the plan included: demographics of the Jewish community, image and influence, and the educational program.
 Regarding the plan, Waxman stated:

 In the "Making Change Happen" section of the plan Waxman explained that the ideas the strategic planning committee considered "most potent" include "the expansiveness and creativity inherent in Kaplan's definition of Judaism as the evolving religious civilization of the Jewish people [and] the sense of both empowerment and responsibility embedded in that concept and in the ensuing mandate that every generation of Jews must reconstruct Judaism for its own time."
 About the committee's motivation, Waxman said:

 During the fourth year of the five-year plan (2012) the Reconstructionist movement as a whole underwent a restructuring.
 At that point the Jewish Reconstructionist Federation (JRF)--the union of Reconstructionist congregations—and RRC became one organization and RRC then became the "primary national organization" of the Reconstructionist movement, under the leadership of RRC President Rabbi Dan Ehrenkrantz.
 Ehrenkrantz explained "our congregations voted to restructure, closing the doors of the Jewish Reconstructionist Federation (JRF) and bringing together most movement activities under one roof at the Reconstructionist Rabbinical College (RRC).

 On October 9, 2013, that more broadly structured RRC named Deborah Waxman as its next president, the first to be appointed to lead the new RRC organization.
 She is believed to be the first woman rabbi to head a joint Jewish congregational union and Jewish seminary.
-Before she began her presidency on January 1st, 2014, Waxman was "working on completing the merged organization's first-ever strategic plan. ...
+Before she began her presidency on January 1st, 2014, Waxman was "working on completing the merged organization's first-ever strategic plan....
 Waxman said the organization's goal is to further engage people involved in Reconstructionist Judaism and to provide an avenue into Jewish life — be it cultural, religious or activist — for anyone who is searching.
 In the wider American landscape, she views Reconstructionism as a strong voice for a progressive religion that is deeply engaged in social-justice issues."

 In addition to her experience in strategic planning, Waxman has written grant proposals that have won support from funders such as the Kresge Foundation, Wexner Foundation and Cummings Foundation and has stewarded major RRC donors.

+Waxman is a Zionist, in keeping with the Reconstructionist movement's support for progressive Zionism and the two-state solution.

-Pulpit Rabbi
+Pulpit rabbi

-Waxman served as High Holy Days rabbi at Congregation Bet Havarim in Syracuse, NY for 11 years.
+Waxman served as High Holy Days rabbi at Congregation Bet Havarim in Syracuse, New York, for 11 years.